mytch444/catwm/README.md

 Bugs
 ----
  * submap does not work with mod keys.
+FIXED but there must be a better way

 Todo
 ----
- * Make submap work with mod's rather than think that shift is a key.
  * Add modes (not sure what you would call them) like stumpwm for resizing master area.
  * Switch to XCB // umm